GoogleCloudPlatform/datacatalog-tag-engine/README.md

 gcloud app deploy datacatalog-tag-engine/app.yaml
 ```

+Note: The deploy command assumes that you will be running Tag Engine using App Engine's default Service Account (SA).
+This SA gets created automatically when you run the deploy command with the 'Editor' role on the project.
+Verify that the SA has been assigned the Editor role before continuing with the deployment.

 #### Step 6: Secure App Engine with firewall rules
 ```
 gcloud app firewall-rules create 100 --action ALLOW --source-range [IP_RANGE]